MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/index.md

 > [!NOTE]
 > **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**

-Introduced in Windows 10, version 1803, the Windows SDK includes C++/WinRT.
+Introduced in Windows 10, version 1803, the Windows SDK now includes C++/WinRT.

-C++/WinRT is a standard C++ language projection for Windows Runtime (WinRT) APIs, implemented solely in header files, and designed to provide you with first-class access to the modern Windows API.
-With C++/WinRT, you can author and consume WinRT APIs using any standards-compliant C++ compiler.
+C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented solely in header files, and designed to provide you with first-class access to the modern Windows API.
+With C++/WinRT, you can author and consume WinRT APIs using any standards-compliant C++17 compiler.

 | Topic | Description |
 | - | - |